tusen-ai/naive-ui/src/icon/demos/enUS/index.demo-entry.md

 # Icon

-It is recommend to use <n-a href="https://vicons.vercel.app/">vicons</n-a> as your icon library.
+It is recommend to use [xicons](https://xicons.vercel.app/) as your icon library.

 ## Demos